-In August 2021, the Company entered into an operating lease for laboratory, office and warehouse facilities ("SLC Facility") in Salt Lake City, Utah ("SLC Lease").
-There was an amendment to the SLC Lease in July 2022, subsequent to which the rentable square feet is approximately 78,000, the contractual term is approximately 9.3 years which will commence upon completion of certain improvements by the landlord and the Company, and future undiscounted lease payments total approximately \$19.5 million.
-For accounting purposes, the SLC lease, as amended, had not commenced as of December 31, 2022 since the landlord had not yet made the underlying asset available for use by the Company, and as such, no lease liability or ROU asset has been recorded on the Consolidated Balance Sheet as of December 31, 2022, and no operating lease expense has been recorded for the year ended December 31, 2022.
+In April 2023, the Company entered into a new operating lease in Salt Lake City for a 59,336 square foot laboratory, office and warehouse premises (the "SLC Lease") with a contractual term of approximately 15 years upon commencement, and future undiscounted lease payments of approximately \$13.4 million, which was subsequently amended in October 2023.
+The Company has the option to extend the lease term for a period of ten years at the end of the lease term.
+For accounting purposes, the SLC Lease, as amended, had not commenced as of December 31, 2023 since the landlord had not yet made the underlying asset available for use by the Company, and as such, no lease liability or ROU asset has been recorded on the Consolidated Balance Sheet as of December 31, 2023, and no operating lease expense has been recorded for the year ended December 31, 2023.

-Management exercised judgment in applying the requirements of ASC 842, including the determination as to whether certain contracts contain a lease, the type of lease in an arrangement, whether there are separate lease components, the lease consideration, and the commencement date of the lease.
-Further, there is significant judgment in determining the discount rate to use in estimating the lease right of use ("ROU") asset and lease liability.
-The discount rate is estimated using the rate implicit in the lease, if known, or alternatively is based on an estimate of our incremental borrowing rate on the date of lease commencement.
-A change in these assumptions could result in changes in the timing and measurement of rent expense, ROU asset and lease liability or a change in future commitment disclosures.
-There were no changes to the terms of the Company's existing operating leases recognized under ASC 842 for the year ended December 31, 2022.
+Management exercised judgment in applying the requirements of ASC 842, including the determination as to whether certain contracts contain a lease, the lease consideration, and the commencement date of the lease, and for leases identified under the standard, the discount rate used to determine the measurement of the lease liability.
+The discount rates of our operating leases are an approximation of the Company's incremental borrowing rate and are dependent upon the term and economics of the agreement.
+To estimate the incremental borrowing rate, management considers observable debt yields of comparable market instruments, as well as benchmarks within the lease agreement that may be indicative of the rate implicit in the lease.
+There were no changes to the terms of the leases recognized under ASC 842 during the year ended December 31, 2023.

-Operating lease costs, including variable and short-term lease costs recognized under ASC 842, were \$12.2 million, \$11.2 million, and \$11.1 million for the years ended December 31, 2022, 2021 and 2020, respectively.
+Operating lease costs, including variable lease costs recognized under ASC 842, were \$12.4 million, \$12.0 million, and \$11.0 million for the years ended December 31, 2023, 2022 and 2021, respectively.
 The following table contains a summary of other information pertaining to the Company's operating leases for the periods presented (in thousands):